SMART Goals explained

 What are SMART Goals?
 The theory and concrete examples

-Everyone who wants to pursue a goal, knows that is important to provide a good description of this goal.
+Anyone who wants to pursue a personal goal, knows that is important to provide a good description of this specific goal.
 Empty slogans do not bring satisfactory results.

-Apparently the turnover must be enhanced.
-However, there is not a real plan to realize this goal.
+Apparently the turnover must be enhanced in order to achieve the goal.
+However, there is not a real plan to realize this goal within a certain time frame.
 So it is unclear for all the parties involved what they should do.

 The objectives should therefore be formulated more precisely and specifically so that everyone knows what is expected of them.
-The specific goal must describe an observable action, behaviour or result.
+The objective must describe an observable action, behaviour or result, in order to achieve the goal and make it goal measurable.
 It helps if a quantitative value is linked to a number, amount or percentage.

 By answering the so-call Wh- questions in advance, the goal will become more concrete:

 - What do we wish to accomplish? (yield 20% more turnover than we did last year)

 - Who are involved? (the marketing department, customer support, the office sales, field sales departments or team members)

 - What resources are involved? (by making a € 50,000 budget available for the coming year)

 - When is it going to happen? (from 1 January up to and including 31 December 2018)